Landing Rd, Kingston, MA 02364, USA

 Owned By: Town of Kingston, MA DCR

-State- and town-owned landing on the Jones River.
-Access for canoes, kayaks and “car-top carry”-size boats.
-A short (0.1 mile) trail and boardwalk leads through the marsh to the river where there is a seasonal ramp and float.
+This state- and town-owned landing on the Jones River provides access for canoes, kayaks and “car-top carry”-size boats.
+A short (0.1 mile) trail and boardwalk leads through the marsh to the river, where there is a seasonal ramp and float.
+Hunting is not allowed on this property.

 Features

 Dedicated in 2002, and named in honor of a longtime Kingston resident, Robert A. Mulliken, this small property offers a close-up view of the Jones River and the Route 3 bridge that passes over it.
-The property was renovated in 2023, adding a gravel trail, boardwalk, ramp and float.
+The property was renovated in 2022-23, adding a boardwalk, ramp and float, along with an ADA-compliant stone dust trail.
+All of this work was funded by the MassTrails Grant, Community Preservation funds, and the Elizabeth B. Sampson Fund, along with generous private donations, Conservation Department budget funds, and volunteer labor.

 Trail Description

-A dirt and stone dust trail, marked with a memorial boulder, extends from the parking area to the boardwalk, which leads directly to.
+An ADA-compliant stone dust trail, marked with a memorial boulder, extends from the parking area to the boardwalk, which leads directly to the river.

 You can paddle in either direction from this spot.
 Kingston Bay is about 1.4 miles downstream, and Elm Street is about 1.4 mile upstream.
 The best paddling here occurs around high tide.